make a Church

 –St. John Baptist de la Salle

-Therefore, God wants us to become a church of true beauty–become a Church truly pleasing to Him, not just in living some of the faith–but giving nothing to the devil–truly striving to live ALL of the faith and really saving souls.
+Therefore, God wants us to become a church of true beauty–become a Church truly pleasing to Him, not just in living some of the faith–but giving nothing to the devil–truly striving to live ALL of the faith, so to love God and really saving souls.

 But beware the devil doesn’t want us to make plans and strive to fulfill all of these very good means to save souls into our churches.
-He wants us to come up with many excuses why we simply can’t make it happen.
+He wants us to only do what we want.
+Not surrendering our will to do what is truly good.
+He will have us come up with many excuses why we simply can’t make this happen.
+But we must combat the devil.

 What are we going to say at judgement, when God says, “I sent my messengers to tell you what to change, and you ignored them to do as you wish.”
 What are we going to say?